techguytechtips/YouDown/README.md

 # YouDown

 ## About
-Very simple Youtube Video downloader for Youtube videos, channels and playlists.
+Very simple YouTube Video downloader for Youtube videos, channels and playlists.
 Basically a froend end to YoutubeDL.

 ## Note